marksteve/drake/README.md

 # Drake

-Password management with Google Drive
+Password management with Google Drive.

+Keep your passwords in "chests" that are stored and synced to your Google Drive account.

 ## Features